Shagadelic/External/README.md

 # External
-Projects ideas found in books and around the web.
+Tutorials and project ideas found in books and around the web to get aquaintanced with methods and frameworks.